-Additionally, FSC PCs questioned why they are engaged as volunteers and not counsellors, and FSC has commented on some Committee Member's declining motivation to continue working in the volunteering role, leading to high turnover of PCs, as evident in Gizo, Noro, Tulagi, and Kirakira.
+Additionally, FSC PCs questioned why they are engaged as volunteers and not counsellors, and FSC has commented on some Committee Member's declining motivation to continue working in the volunteering role, leading to a high turnover of PCs, as evident in Gizo, Noro, Tulagi, and Kirakira.
 Another reason is that the set-up of the committees is not part of the FSC policy or in the strategic plan and so remuneration issues could not be addressed by FSC management or board but only through what the project design document as specified.

 Remuneration and monetary benefits were discussed in the FGD and interviews with PCs and stakeholders.
 The Provincial Government representative expressed the need for volunteers to be remunerated and to work full time, five days a week.
-The PCs expressed disappointment over some of the queries they received in relation to financial expenditures, particularly when the expenditure is outside of the budget line or allocation.
+The PCs expressed disappointment over some of the queries they received concerning financial expenditures, particularly when the expenditure is outside of the budget line or allocation.
 They felt that the Honiara staff are hard on the PCs and that there is a double standard.

-Sometimes the FSC staff in Honiara come to visit clients or do training and at the end of the day, they go and drink beer at the hotel bar, or spend big money to hire a boat to travel from Gizo to Noro instead of paying for a passenger fare, and I think to myself that it is unfair because for us to use for transport for awareness raising is sometimes questioned by the finance people in Honiara or when we buy food for client when we go over budget" Interview, Provincial Committee Member
+Sometimes the FSC staff in Honiara come to visit clients or do training and at the end of the day, they go and drink beer at the hotel bar, or spend big money to hire a boat to travel from Gizo to Noro instead of paying for a passenger fare, and I think to myself that it is unfair because for us to use for transport for awareness-raising is sometimes questioned by the finance people in Honiara or when we buy food for client when we go over budget"

+Interview, Provincial Committee Member

-As both PCs and Sisters are providing a core service, it is important to value that skill set and engage them professionally to ensure they feel valued and have access to appropriate conditions.
-However, CCC Sisters cannot be paid due to their oath of poverty.
-They are paid a stipend and receive paid annual 'stress' leave from the project.
+As PCs are providing a core service, it is important to value that skill set and engage them professionally to ensure they feel valued and have access to appropriate conditions.
 FSC is considering how to compensate volunteers.